ramigs/strapi-nuxt-article/strapi-nuxt.md

 Although not required, a basic knowledge of Strapi and Nuxt.js is recommended.

-> Disclaimer: this tutorial was written based on Strapi 3.0.1 (stable release) and
+> Disclaimer: this tutorial was written based on Strapi 3.0.1 (stable release)
-> Nuxt.js 2.12.2.
-It should work on different versions too, but you may need to
+> and Nuxt.js 2.12.2.
+It should work on different versions too, but you may need
-> adapt it here and there.
+> to make some adaptations it here and there.

 Let's get started!

 ## Install Strapi

-First things first, we begin by creating a local Strapi project:
+First things first, we begin by creating a Strapi project:

 ```shell
 npx create-strapi-app strapi-users --quickstart
 ```

 We've used the `--quickstart` flag that installs Strapi with the default settings.
 It also tells Strapi to use SQLite for the database and automatically run our application:

 For practicality we'll be using but the steps in this guide also apply if a different database engine.